elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 ## Elasticsearch 5 Syntax

 * In Elasticsearch 5 it was possible to send a REST request without the Content-Type.
-Elasticsearch would then “sniff” the content and set the type based on that.
+Elasticsearch would then "sniff" the content and set the type based on that.

 <img src="../../assets/images/elastic/3rd-party/syntax.png" alt="syntax.png" style="width:60%;"/>